Statement in Relation to Incident Involving BaptistCare employee

 - 09 Jun 2021

-Last Saturday, 29 May, 2021 a person, who has since been identified as an employee of Baptcare appeared on a television news broadcast, in relation to a story featuring lockdown protests in Flagstaff Gardens, Melbourne.
+Last Saturday, 29 May, 2021 a person, who has since been identified as an employee of BaptistCare appeared on a television news broadcast, in relation to a story featuring lockdown protests in Flagstaff Gardens, Melbourne.
 The incident was subsequently reported on several television networks, and in social media over following days.

 The behaviour of this employee doesn’t reflect who we are as an organisation, our values, or our unwavering commitment to the health, safety and wellbeing of our residents, customers and clients.